According to HR Grapevine, Direct Blinds carried out research which shows that just over 48% of UK employees feel anxious about meetings.

 Team building activities.

-But wait, before you call a meeting for information gathering purposes, is it necessary?
-Do you really need to have a meeting or would it be more appropriate to gain the information you need via a phone call?
-Could you request the information via email?
-Would a quick face to face with one key member of each team get you the information you need?
+But wait!
+Before you call a meeting for information gathering purposes, is it necessary?
+Do you really need to have a meeting or would it be more appropriate to gain the information you need via a phone call or a quick face-to-face with one key member of each team?
+This is often quicker than playing email tennis to get a meeting into everyone's diary.

 I really do need to hold a meeting.

 Please be clear about how long the meeting will take and then stick to that timing.
 Many executives will be attending a number of meetings each day.
-If your meeting over-runs, this will either impact subsequent meetings (in which case you will probably have an annoyed administrator on your case) or the individual will need to leave, possibly at a critical point in the discussion.
+If your meeting over-runs, this will either impact subsequent meetings (in which case you will probably have an annoyed administrator on your case), or the individual will need to leave early, possibly at a critical point in the discussion.

-Please stick to the agenda.
 It is up to the chairperson to move the discussion along at the right speed to ensure all items are discussed.
-If a discussion looks as though it is going to run and run, the chairperson should suggest that this is discussed in detail at another time by those who have the greatest involvement or scheduled for further discussion at a future meeting following further information gathering.
+If a discussion looks as though it is going to run and run, the chairperson should suggest that this is discussed in detail at another time by those who have the most involvement or scheduled for further discussion at a future meeting.

 Any Other Business